-The pre-award assessment process aims to consider all potential risks now and in the future.
-As part of this process, ING takes into account company performance, business line and individual performance, as well as a capital test.
+The pre-award assessment process aims to consider potential risk adjustments on a current and future risk basis.
+As part of this process, ING takes into account Group performance, business line and individual performance, as well as a capital test.
 In addition, risk requirements apply to all Identified Staff in so-called risk-taker roles.
 These risk requirements set the minimum standards to be met during the performance year.
 Deviation from these standards may lead to a downward adjustment of variable remuneration (risk modifier).

 The post-award risk assessment process analyses whether the outcomes of the initial pre-award risk assessment process were correct.
-This can, and in certain situations should, result in a downward adjustment of variable remuneration by applying a holdback (i.e. forfeiture of up to 100% of the awarded and unvested variable remuneration) and/or clawback (surrender of up to 100% of the paid or vested variable remuneration).
-Any decision to apply holdback or clawback is at the discretion of the Supervisory Board.
+This can, and in certain situations should, result in a downward adjustment of variable remuneration by applying a holdback (i.e. forfeiture of up to 100 percent of the awarded and unvested variable remuneration) and/or clawback (surrender of up to 100 percent of the paid or vested variable remuneration).
+Any decision to apply holdback or clawback to an Identified Staff is at the discretion of the Supervisory Board.